lhs544/lhs544/README.md

 ## Hi, I'm Hyunsu Lee[이현수]!

-"I am a university student specializing in Information Statistics as my major field of study."
+"I'm a college student currently studying in the department of Information and Statistics, which is my major"

 🗃️
 📚